phaserjs/phaser/README.md

 ### Custom Builds

-As of Phaser 2.3.0 we now include a brand new build system which allows you to strip out lots of additional features you may not require, saving hundreds of KB in the process.
+Starting from Phaser 2.3.0 we now include a brand new build system which allows you to strip out lots of additional features you may not require, saving hundreds of KB in the process.
 Don't use any Sound in your game?
 Then you can now exclude the entire sound system.
 Don't need Keyboard support?
 That can be stripped out too.

-As a result of this work the minimum build size of Phaser is now just 83KB minified and gzipped.
+As a result of this work the minimum build size of Phaser is now just 80KB minified and gzipped.

 See the [Creating a Custom Phaser Build](http://phaser.io/tutorials/creating-custom-phaser-builds) tutorial for details.